cedricyu000925/steam-revenue-prediction-ml/README.md

 ---

-## 10. What This Project Demonstrates (For Recruiters / Hiring Managers)
+## 10. What This Project Demonstrates

 This project is designed as a **portfolio‑ready, real‑world style** piece to show: